looran/sshqt/README.md

-# sshqt - ssh quick tunnel, ssh -w friendly
+# sshqt - ssh quick tunnel

 `sshqt` will create a tun IP tunnel with a remote host where you have root ssh access.